Level 6

 Course code: W213

-This programme offers direct entry to the creative media industry specifically for careers in digital media promotional design, social media, marketing, commercial styling and photography creative publishing branding advertising and trend forecasting.
+This programme offers direct entry into the creative media industry specifically for careers in digital media, promotional design, social media management, commercial styling and photography, creative publishing, branding, advertising and trend forecasting.

 Follow Creative Media and Promotion BA (Hons) on Instagram